10: No Such Thing As A Soggy Monk

 By the end, it'll just be like a toothpick, a really heavy toothpick.

-Wow, okay, so the way you was at?
+Wow, okay, so where you were was at?

 It's an interesting thing when you start looking into what people have achieved once they've died.